scott-wilson/propersquid.com.old/content/posts/another-way-to-think-about-classes.md

 This is much easier on the eyes.
 If I have a program that is thousands of lines long, it is now much easier for me to guess what data I'm working with in the functions.
 The developer using my code gets the same result either way, but the person that has to maintain my code will not be wanting me dead.

-Also, if we map this to a regular Python class, then we see a very similar pattern.
+Also, if we convert this to a regular Python class, then we see a very similar pattern.

 ```python
 class Person(object):